LearnTeachCode/intro-javascript-class/week-6/6-2-github-post-delete.md

 ## Challenge 6:

-Go to [your GitHub personal access tokens](https://github.com/settings/tokens), click on the name of your token, and then scroll down the list of permissions and check the box next to "delete_repo" to allow this token to delete repositories.
+Go to [your GitHub personal access tokens](https://github.com/settings/tokens), click on the name of your token, and then scroll down the list of permissions and check the box next to ***"delete_repo"*** to allow this token to delete repositories.
+Last but not least, click the green ***"Update token"*** button at the very bottom of the page.

 Then run your `curl` command from the previous challenge one more time to delete your repo!